 Once you're done, you can either rinse with a little water (if you think you can get the resulting flow into your pee receptacle -- I'm nowhere near that coordinated!) or wipe off with a bandana/pee rag.
 And remember that wiping front-to-back is more important than ever when you're in the backcountry, far from relief for any incipient UTI.

 Of course, there's the obstacle of having to drop your pants to pee.
 If neither you nor your tentmate are shy, this might not be too much of an issue.
-But if you ever find yourself sharing a tent with someone to whom you don't want to display your bare bottom, I recommend exploring the fine world of female urine directors (which make peeing into a bottle much easier) or using my "coat around the waist" pee technique.
+But if you ever find yourself sharing a tent with someone to whom you don't want to display your bare bottom, I recommend exploring the fine world of urine directors or using my "coat around the waist" pee technique.
 It works in a tent, too, as long as there's room to turn your back and squat.